atomone-hub/genesis/CONSTITUTION.md

 ### About the economic model

-The notion that ATOM is a "memecoin" ignores the obvious and original business model for the hub -- token transfer fees.
+The notion that ATOM is a "memecoin" ignores the obvious and original business model for the hub: token transfer fees.
 Bitcoin and Ethereum gas transaction fees are in the 10s/100s of millions, and we haven't even gotten to VISA scale yet.
 ATOM is not money, it's VISA shares, IBM shares, and FED shares (but where ATOM stakers are general partners rather than limited partners).